 The best way to start a description of the Cura Collon is that it is formed by the Malleo, Alumine and Chimehuin rivers.
 It is important to keep in mind that these rivers are probably three of the most fertile rivers in Argentina, with great quality and quantity of water.

-It is an environment with a substrate, better known as “freestone” or loose stones, the Collon Cura is probably one of the most prolific environments in this region.
-It also presents the type of fishing that most closely resembles some of the great western rivers.
+It is an environment with a substrate, better known as “freestone” or loose stones.
+The Collon Cura is probably one of the most prolific environments in this region.
+It also presents the type of fishing that most closely resembles some of the great western rivers of the United States.

 It crosses a large part of the Patagonian steppe, which was once a valley, with a very gentle gradient.
-You can fish endless slides and fishing opportunities as you float this environment, they will be better and better minute by minute.
+You can fish endless slides and tail waters as you float this environment, and it gets better and better by the minute.
 Like many of the rivers in Argentina, most of this river passes through 2 private ranches, which ensures a relative isolation of the environment and very little pressure on the river.

 Almost all forms of fly fishing can be effective in the Collon Cura.
-From large foam lines with lots of active trout, to slides with powerful browns waiting for large dried ones, or why not some imitation of crabs or minnows.
+From large foam lines with lots of active trout, to slides with powerful browns waiting for large dry flies, or some crab or minnow imitations.

-The hatching in the early hours of the morning alert us to a large number of fish sticking out of the water, caddis, mayflies, willow worms, aphids ... this river has it all.
+The hatching in the early hours of the morning alert us to a large number of fish rolling on the surface of the water, taking caddis, mayflies, willow worms, or aphids ... this river has it all.

-You really don't waste time in Collon Cura.
-The power of the Rainbows of this river, is almost unparalleled, kg per kg, it is one of the fish that fights the most and has the most power in all of northern Patagonia.
+The Collon Cura is not your average river.
+The power of the Rainbows in this river, is almost unparalleled, kg per kg, it is one of the fish that fights the hardest and has the most power in all of northern Patagonia.

-Most of the trouts here are rainbows, but there are also some large browns that many occasions reach 6-7 kg in weight.
+Most of the trout here are rainbows, but there are also large browns that on many occasions reach 6-7 kg in weight.

 The Collon Cura is a river for a perfect 3-day trip in the middle of nowhere, with all the amenities that only Massive Trout can offer you.

-Medium to small river, depending on the different times of the year, the landscape and the large number of fish that inhabit it make it one of the most important in Northern Patagonia.
-In a large part of its route it is surrounded by mountains, wild animals and livestock from the communities that live on the river side.
+The Malleo is a medium to small river, depending on the different times of the year, the landscape and the large number of fish that inhabit it make it one of the most attractive rivers in Northern Patagonia.
+In a large part of its route it is surrounded by mountains, wild animals and livestock from the communities that live by the river-side.

 It was born in Lake Tromen and after traveling about 60 km it flows into the Aluminé river.
 These are key points for those who want to capture large browns, especially at the beginning and end of the season, when these large breeders begin to migrate.

-After the river start the fishing becomes more complicated, the course is encased running at high speed entering forests, which makes it very difficult to wade.
-Then enter into private fields where fishing is very good for those who want to fish under the modality of Lodge and lodging.
-Below the bridge that takes us to the limit with Chile the water runs more slowly as well as decreasing the coastal vegetation.
-This sector is called Malleo Medio and the differences with the other sectors are well marked, the river speed, landscape characteristics, vegetation and fishing all change creating a new experience.
+The river at its start is surrounded by lush forests with fast moving water, which makes it very difficult to wade.
+Then it enters into private lands where fishing is very good for those who want to fish in the comfort of fine lodging.
+Below the bridge that takes us to the border with Chile the water runs more slowly and the natural vegetation decreases.
+This sector is called Malleo Medio and the the environment is very different from the previous sections of the river – water speed, landscape characteristics, vegetation and fishing all change creating a new experience.

 From the bridge that leads us to Aluminé to its mouth in the river of the same name appear the deep pools.
 The speed of the water it is also slower and allows us to wade it and fish with greater tranquility.

-The Malleo River is ideal for fishing enthusiasts with dry flies and nymphs. sight fishingin this environment is very common.
-During the months of Spring (November-December) the high levels of the river require us, to present streamers and sinking lines, although not so heavy, beyond which this environment has deep parts, it is not necessary to cast heavy lines.
+The Malleo River is ideal for fishing enthusiasts with dry flies and nymphs using floating lines. sight fishingin this environment is very common.
+During the months of Spring (November-December) the high levels of the river require us, to present streamers using light sinking lines.

-Finally, the Malleo River is ideal for those who enjoy wading, since navigation is not allowed.
+Finally, the Malleo River is ideal for those who enjoy wading, since floating is not allowed.
 Undoubtedly one of MTFF's favorites and a world class river.

 The Chimehuín River was probably the first Patagonian river to be world famous and that put Patagonia-Argentina on the world map of fly fishing.